What does the MSCP do?

 Where are the courses run?

-The summer, winter and evening schools are held at the Parkville campus of the University of Melbourne, usually in the Law Building on Pelham st. Specific room details are provided along with the details of each individual school.
+The summer, winter and evening schools are held in a few locations around Carlton/Parkville, usually in the Church of all Nations on the corner of Lygon and Palmerston st. Specific room details are provided along with the details of each individual school.

 What do the courses consist of?